estanley16/SimBA/README.md

 ## Resources
 * A summary of this framework was presented at the [Fairness of AI in Medical Imaging (FAIMI)](https://faimi-workshop.github.io/2023-online/) 2023 online symposium!
-Recording link will be posted here soon.
 * Questions?
 Open an issue or send an [email](mailto:emma.stanley@ucalgary.ca?subject=SimBA).